-From 2006 to 2014 Mr. Manze was principal conductor and artistic director of the Helsingborg Symphony Orchestra, with which he made a number of recordings including Beethoven’s Eroica (Harmonia Mundi) and a cycle of Brahms symphonies (CPO).
-Other posts include associate guest conductor of the BBC Scottish Symphony Orchestra (2010–2014) and principal guest conductor of the Norwegian Radio Symphony Orchestra (2008–2011).
+From 2006 to 2014, Mr. Manze was principal conductor and artistic director of the Helsingborg Symphony Orchestra, with which he made a number of recordings, including Beethoven’s Eroica (Harmonia Mundi) and a cycle of Brahms symphonies (CPO).
+From September 2010 to August 2014 he was associate guest conductor of the BBC Scottish Symphony Orchestra, and he was principal guest conductor of the Norwegian Radio Symphony Orchestra from 2008 to 2011.

-After studying classics at Cambridge University, Mr. Manze focused on the violin and rapidly became a leading specialist in historical performance practice.
-He was named associate director of the Academy of Ancient Music in 1996, and then served as artistic director of the English Concert from 2003 to 2007.
+After studying classics at Cambridge University, Mr. Manze focused on the violin and rapidly became a leading specialist in the world of historical performance practice.
+He became associate director of the Academy of Ancient Music in 1996, then artistic director of the English Concert from 2003 to 2007.
 As a violinist, he has released an array of CDs, many of them award-winners.

-Andrew Manze, a fellow of the Royal Academy of Music and a visiting professor at the Oslo Academy, has contributed to new editions of sonatas and concertos by Mozart and J.S.
+Andrew Manze, a fellow of the Royal Academy of Music and visiting professor at the Oslo Academy, has contributed to new editions of sonatas and concertos by Mozart and J.S.
 Bach published by Bärenreiter and Breitkopf & Härtel.
 He also teaches, edits, and writes about music, and broadcasts regularly on radio and television.
-In November 2011 Mr. Manze received the Rolf Schock Prize in Stockholm, an honor that has previously been awarded to Ligeti, Mauricio Kagel, Kaija Saariaho, Jorma Panula, Gidon Kremer, and Anne Sofie von Otter.
+In November 2011 he received the Rolf Schock Prize in Stockholm.

 Learn more about Andrew Manze